 - no acrobatic flight.

-The airspace and passenger restrictions don’t apply if a suitably qualified pilot with a valid Class 1 or Class 2 medical certificate is in a control seat.
+The airspace and passenger restrictions don’t apply if the pilot in a control seat has:

-The acrobatic restrictions don’t apply if a suitably qualified, acrobatic-flight endorsed pilot with a valid Class 1 or Class 2 medical certificate is in a control seat.
+The acrobatic restrictions don’t apply if the pilot in a control seat:

 RAMPC disqualifying conditions